Meigyoku-Thmn/genshin-impact-offical-comic-downloader/README.md

 # Genshin Impact offical comic downloader
 This tool can crawl every single page of the Genshin Impact comic from the Official Genshin website.
+I made this because the comic reader interface on the official website is shitty, on a pc you can't even zoom.

 ("offical" here is about the comic from miHoYo's genshin website, this tool is just... a tool and not related to miHoYo in any way).